rishy2/CS_1301/README.md

 # CS_1301
-First attempt at Georgia Tech's CS 1301 course done in Python.
+First attempt at Georgia Tech's CS 1301 course done in Python. <br />
 Shoutout to Andrew Friedman @Fried-man

 ## Table of Contents